CDC encourages more Americans to consider N95 masks

-NEW YORK (AP) — U.S. health officials on Friday encouraged more Americans to wear the kind of N95 or KN95 masks used by healthcare workers to slow the spread of the coronavirus.
+NEW YORK & AMARILLO, Texas (AP/KAMR) — U.S. health officials on Friday encouraged more Americans to wear the kind of N95 or KN95 masks used by healthcare workers to slow the spread of the coronavirus.

 Those kinds of masks are considered better at filtering viruses from the air, but they previously were in short supply, and Centers for Disease Control and Prevention officials had said they should be prioritized for health care workers.